NerdParker/COVID-19-Predictions-and-Financial-Crisis/README.md

 We can see here that only Microsoft has positive expected returns and low risk while each of the other major tech companies have expected losses.

-Finally we have the tech companies forecasted stock prices:
+Finally, we have the tech companies forecasted stock prices:

 ![alt text](https://github.com/NerdParker/COVID-19-Predictions-and-Financial-Crisis/blob/master/Images/yahoo_finance_techcomp_forecast.PNG)

 The stocks are expected to recover.
 I did not run another forecast on just this years data as I don't believe it is enough to forecast on.
-I also suspect it would not be trsutworthy as this would likely not suggest recovery being possible but logically if COVID-19 eventually allows for business to resume as usual the market should begin an upward trend again.
+I also suspect it would not be trustworthy as this would likely not suggest recovery being possible but logically if COVID-19 eventually allows for business to resume as usual the market should begin an upward trend again.